Desktop computers

 Prime95 - "Why Do You Torture Me"

-Would you like to know where the upper limit of your processor is?
-If you would like to torture the processor, honestly stretch its circuits, then start the Prime95 program, before which all processors tremble.
-Not because they are not powerful enough, but because Prime95 runs unrealistic processes.
-There is only one goal - "Swissing" the processor.
-It is most often used to check if changes are stable when winding the processor.
+Would you like to find out where the upper limit of your processor is?
+If you want to torture your processor, really push its circuits, then run the program Prime95, before which all processors tremble.
+Not because they are not powerful enough, but because Prime95 performs unrealistic processes.
+The goal is only one - to "squeeze" the processor.
+It is most often used to check whether the changes made when overclocking the processor are stable.

 We don't recommend it for use in mini PCs or basic laptops that have cooling systems too poor to handle such unexpected heating.

 Blender is a better friend.
-It won't throttle the CPU, but it will still test multi-core performance well.
-PugetBench is suitable for performance testing in programs such as Photoshop and DaVinci Resolve.
+It won't torture the processor, but it will still test multi-core performance well.
+PugetBench It is suitable for testing performance in programs such as Photoshop and DaVinci Resolve.

 Performance testing in games